Top 200

 500

-This interaction occurs between ciprofloxacin and tizanidine--but there does not seem to be a lot of data detailing the same reaction regarding the other fluoroquinolones.
+This interaction occurs between ciprofloxacin and tizanidine--but does not seem to be present with other fluoroquinolones.

 What is increased exposure of tizanidine that may lead to hypotension and sedation effects?